What Does SEO Stand For: A Beginners’ Guide

 Let us admit:

-While each and every of us internet users enjoys the fruit of SEO every day.
+While each and every one of us internet users enjoys the fruit of SEO every day.
 Hardly 2 or 3 out of 10 such users might be aware of what does SEO really stand for and why it is important in our daily life.

 Let us make it simple.